PhyPiDAQ/EducatorsGuide/experiments/DIY-ParticleDetector.md

-## *PhyPiDAQ*: Recording data from a do-it-yourself particle detector
+cp## *PhyPiDAQ*: Recording data from a do-it-yourself particle detector

 The detection of radioactivity, either produced by artificial sources or as part of the natural environment like K-40 or Radon from the inner of the Earth, is a fascinating field of study which today has become